AlfonsoPioPretorino/GetFilesFromAmerigo/README.md

 Through a few steps, you will be able to download or visualize all your data stored on Amerigo.

+You can download the latest protable version from [here](https://github.com/AlfonsoPioPretorino/GetFilesFromAmerigo/releases/tag/v0.2.0-alpha).

 ##  Available Commands